paymybills/cryptonite_taskphase_anni/Anni TP2/WebEX/Inspect HTML.md

-# WebEx - Inspect Element
+# WebEx - Inspect HTML

 **Objective**: Extract the hidden flag from the webpage source code.